 penalty.
 About 21 prisoners are housed in death row at the federal

 Terre Haute, IN facility.
 One was executed in 2001.
 This was the first federal execution in 36 years.|

 |Texas holds the record for the largest number of executions since

 the death penalty was reinstated in 1976.
 Virginia has executed a larger

 percentage of its population than any other state over 1 million in

 ||As of 2002-JAN-1: From 1976, when executions were resumed, until

 in the US.
 About 30 to 60 prisoners are currently killed annually, most by lethal

 injection.
-About two out of three executions (65.6%) are conducted in five states:
+About 66% of the executions are conducted in five states:

 Texas, Virginia, Missouri, Florida and Oklahoma.
 Texas leads the other